pavelgrin/revinvest/README.md

 ## Revolut Investments Share Calculator

+### Overview

 This project provides a tool to calculate the results of buy/sell share transactions based on a **CSV file exported directly from the Revolut app**

+---

+While the app solves a real financial problem, its primary purpose is educational.
+It serves as a comprehensive training exercise focused on mastering core java concepts, understanding the modern web application structure using a pure Java Servlet backend running on Apache Tomcat.

 ---